Community support platform focused on clarity, trust, and action

 Volunteer and community partner · Age 27

-A community-oriented volunteer who wants to help local students through tutoring, advocacy, and outreach, but needs a clearer route into the organization.
+A community-oriented volunteer who wants to help local students through tutoring, outreach, and advocacy, but needs a clearer route into the organization.

 Primary goals: Understand how to help, see available opportunities, and make contact easily.